eMoflon/cmoflon/README.md

    * If you use Instant Contiki, you need to call ```git submodule update --init```.
      Otherwise, starting Cooja will fail.
 1. **Get ToCoco 2.0.0**
-   * We suggest to checkout the ToCoCo framework from inside the Instant Contiki VM
+   * Checkout the ToCoCo framework from inside the Instant Contiki VM: https://github.com/eMoflon/ToCoCo/releases/tag/tococo_2.0
-   * A stable version of ToCoCo can be found here: https://github.com/eMoflon/ToCoCo/releases/tag/tococo_2.0
    * The root folder of the working copy will be refered to as *$ToCoCo* in the following.

 ## How to specify a sample TC algorithm/test the existing TC algorithms
 1. Open a fresh workspace in Eclipse.
-1. Navigate to *File->New->Other->eMoflon*, select *New cMoflon Metamodel Wizard* add a name (e.g., *cMoflonTestSpecification*), and press *Finish*.
+1. Navigate to *File->New->Other->eMoflon*, select *New cMoflon Metamodel Wizard* add a name (e.g., *CMoflonTestSpecification*), and press *Finish*.
-1. This will create a new project, a so-called metamodel project.
-Open it and double-click the .eap file
+1. This will create a new project that contains the visual specification of your algorithm.
-1. Specify your TC algorithm or algorithms according to the pre-implemented ones.
+1. Double-click the .eap file in the created project.
+1. Optinally, you can inspect the specification of the Maxpower topology control algorithm as follows:
+    1. In the Project Explorer (usually on the right-hand side), navigate to *cMoflon/«EPackage» CMoflonTopologyControl/CMoflonToplogyControl*
+    1. In the diagram that opens up, first click and then double-click *MaxpowerTopologyControl::run*.
+1. To trigger the export of your specification from Enterprise Architect, hit the *Validate* button.
+1. Switch to Eclipse, select the project *CMoflonTestSpecification*, and refresh it via the context menu.
-1. Hit the *Validate* button and select your project in eclipse and refresh it.
-This will create two new projects, named after the corresponding ECore Package in Enterprise Architect.
+1. A new project *CMoflonTopologyControl*, named after the EPackage in Enterprise Architect, appears.
-   * The project ending with ```_C``` contains the Contiki code
-   * The other project contains regular eMoflon code (e.g., for unit testing or Java-based debugging).
+1. After the Eclipse build is complete, you should find a file in the */gen* folder of the *CMoflonTopologyControl*.
 1. Inside the Contiki project (the one ending with ```_C```), edit the *cMoflon.properties* for customizing the generated code.
 Fill the property file according to the instructions.
 1. Select the Contiki project and hit the black-hammer button, the generated code is placed in the */gen* folder.